Frostplays-ZERO/Mari0-FE/README.md

 minor text and QoL changes - logic gates are invisible by default, other things that shouldn't change anything

-added internal flags --GCP for a modular function that's being worked on, --HAK for a particularly hacky piece of code, and more to come
+added internal flags --GCP for a modular function that's being worked on, --HAK for a particularly hacky piece of code, --DOC for documentation of what something is supposed to do, --DB for debug, --TODO for obvious reasons and more to come

+added globools, globints, and globoolSH(id, func) to game.lua --TODO: add more

+added a globool related condition and trigger to animations, action to come